baconbro/PersonalOS/README.md

 - **✅ Weekly Execution Reviews**: Weekly accountability loops for progress review and priority setting

 ## 🎮 How to Use the App

+### 🪄 Public Landing Page

+- When logged out, the root shows a modern landing page explaining the system.
+- You can access it anytime at `/welcome` (even when logged in).
+It’s not in the navigation.

 ### 📖 Built-in User Guide